pgadmin-org/pgadmin4/docs/en_US/code-snippet.rst

           - Implement this method to execute the given query and returns single datum result.

+        * execute_async(query, params)
+          - Implement this method to execute the given query asynchronously and returns result.

+        * execute_void(query, params)
+          - Implement this method to execute the given query with no result.

         * execute_2darray(query, params)
-          - Implement this method to execute the given query and returns the result as a 2 dimentional array.
+          - Implement this method to execute the given query and returns the result as a 2 dimensional array.

         * execute_dict(query, params)
           - Implement this method to execute the given query and returns the result